TykTechnologies/tyk-docs-hugo/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 * [Kuberentes 1.19+](https://kubernetes.io/docs/setup/)
 * [Helm 3+](https://helm.sh/docs/intro/install/)
 * [Redis](https://tyk.io/docs/tyk-oss/ce-helm-chart/#recommended-via-bitnami-chart) should already be installed or accessible by the gateway.
+* [MongoDB](https://www.mongodb.com) or [PostgreSQL](https://www.postgresql.org) should already be installed or accessible by the gateway.

 ## Quick Start with PostgreSQL
 The following quick start guide explains how to use the Tyk Stack Helm chart to configure a Dashboard that includes: